Local-global principle and integral Tate conjecture for certain varieties: Introduction

-We prove Theorem \ref{thm:zerocycle} as a consequence of the following case of the integral Tate conjecture for one cycles. \begin{thm} Let $\pi: \mcX \to B$ be a projective flat family of surfaces over a smooth projective curve $B$ defined over a finite field $\FF_q$.
+We prove Theorem \ref{thm:zerocycle} as a consequence of the following theorem, whose proof is contained in Section \ref{proof}. \begin{thm} Let $\pi: \mcX \to B$ be a projective flat family of surfaces over a smooth projective curve $B$ defined over a finite field $\FF_q$.
+Fix a prime number $\ell$ different from the characteristic.
 Assume that $\mcX$ is smooth and that the geometric generic fiber is a smooth rational surface.
-Then integral Tate conjecture holds for one cycles.
+Then the integral Tate conjecture for one-cycles holds.
 More concretely, the cycle class map

 is surjective. \end{thm}